 We are currently investigating targets of PRLR signaling responsible for maternal adaptation of beta-cells during pregnancy, and how these pathways may be deranged in GDM.
-Additionally, we are interested in molecular mechanisms underlying gestational beta-cell expansion and regression to pre-pregnancy levels following parturition.
+Additionally, we are interested in molecular mechanisms underlying the regression of expanded gestational beta-cell mass towards pre-pregnancy levels in the postpartum following parturition.

-To address these questions, we apply cutting-edge techniques in molecular and cellular biology, genetics and developmental biology.
-Our ultimate aim is to use information from these studies to identify pathways and targets that can be exploited to develop new therapies for diabetes in humans.
+To address these questions, we are applying cutting-edge techniques in molecular and cellular biology, genetics and developmental biology.
+Our ultimate goal is to use information from our studies to identify pathways and targets that can be used to develop new therapies for diabetes in humans.